fbl-church/fbl-church-microservice/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Create a bug report on something that needs fixed.
 title: ''
 labels: Bug
 assignees: sambutler1017,suvakpc